Micro-frontends in Practice: Benefits and Pitfalls

 Micro-frontends apply the microservices idea to the UI: split a large app into pieces that different teams can develop, deploy, and operate independently.
-The promise is appealing — small autonomous teams that don’t step on each other in a half-million-line React monolith — but in 2023, after several years of real adoption, we have enough scars to talk about it honestly.
+The promise is appealing — small autonomous teams that don’t step on each other in a half-million-line React monolith — but after several years of real adoption, there are enough scars to talk about this honestly.

 When It Makes Sense (And When It Doesn’t)

-The clearest signal to consider micro-frontends is organisational, not technical.
-With a single frontend team, you don’t need them.
+The clearest signal is organisational, not technical.
+With a single frontend team, you don’t need micro-frontends.
 Four or five teams contributing to the same SPA and blocking each other in the pipeline is where the conversation starts to make sense.

 Cases where it usually pays off: